-The monitoring program for groundwater levels will utilize existing CASGEM wells in the Subbasin.
-Additional efforts to fill data gaps will include:
+The monitoring program for groundwater levels will\utilizes existing CASGEM wells in the Subbasin, plus new monitoring wells added since the initial GSP was published.
+Additional efforts to fill remaining data gaps will include:

-- Evaluation of other existing wells for additional construction information (where missing) and/or permission for access to wells to collect data. - Seeking funding to construct additional monitoring wells, which are preferred to active wells due to shorter screened intervals and lack of groundwater production to interfere with measurements.
-New monitoring well sites should include a very shallow well at the same location for areas near GDEs, to the extent funding and logistics allow.
+• Evaluation of other existing wells for additional construction information (where missing) and/or permission for access to wells to collect data.

+- Seeking funding to construct additional monitoring wells, which are preferred to active wells due to shorter screened intervals and lack of groundwater production to interfere with measurements.
+New monitoring well sites should include a very shallow well at the same location for areas near GDEs, to the extent funding and logistics allow. - Installation of pressure transducers at representative wells that exhibit groundwater levels that are highly variable or difficult to explain to better understand the variability, to the extent feasible.
+Installations may be temporary or permanent.